javascript-eventos-en-el-dom

 });

-Event propagation refers to the process by which an event moves through the DOM element tree, from the event’s origin to the final target.
+Event propagation refers to the process by which an event moves through the DOM element tree, from the event origin to the final target.
 This process can follow two main phases:

-1. Capturing phase: The event starts at the root document and travels down to the event target.
+1. Capturing phase: The event starts at the document root and travels towards the event target.

-2. Bubbling phase: The event travels from the event target back up to the root document.
+2. Bubbling phase: The event travels from the event target towards the document root.